next-dev/mock/README.md

 The function `nxUpdate` allows a custom function to be called once every 1/50th second after which time the VRAM is re-rendered.
 All frame sync code should be in this custom function.
 Any code you want to run that doesn't need to be synchronised with the frame should be inside the while loop.

+Please read the top of the header file "next.h" for more information.

 # Comments, questions, suggestions...